Bristol-Cyber-Security-Group/testbed-os/test-harness/README.md

 You will need to run the test harness in the development mode, which will disable cleanup.
 This allows you to inspect the system during development in the case of a test failure.
+Note that any code changes either requires the image to be rebuilt or you mount the edited code into the image.

-You will need to build the image in the test harnes folder:
+You will need to build the image in the test harness folder:
 ```shell
 cd test-harness
 docker image build -t test-harness:dev .
 ```

 Then you must run the image with dev mode enabled.
+We mount both the test harness code and then the testbed code inside.
+With the dev mode flag, this lets you run any changes to the test-harness and/or testbed code.
 NOTE: you must set your `CODE_MOUNT` variable to the root of your repo (the parent to the test-harness folder).
 ```shell
 CODE_MOUNT=/root of testbed repo/